BangaFlow/BangaFlow/README.md

 - 🌱 I’m currently learning **React** with **TypeScript**.
 - 🤔 I’m looking for help with **Architecture Design**.
 - 📫 How to reach me: khaledtsu@gmail.com
-- ⚡ Fun fact: Get some Koi fish and your profile will lit 🔥.
+- ⚡ Fun fact: Get some Koi fish and your code will be clean 🔥.